ForeverBenIncognito/Incognito.github.io/index.md

 # Introduction

 Hello, I am Ben and I am aspiring IT/Cyber Security professional.
 This my Github portfolio where I show and explain some projects that I am working on.
-These projects are all ran in my home lab which is basically a bunch of virtual machines I put together either to practice tools/skills I want to obtain for my career.
+These projects are all ran in my home lab which is basically a bunch of virtual machines I put together to practice tools/skills I want to obtain for my career.

 # Project 1
 ## Vulnerability Management
-> In this project I set up a practiced host scannning, vulnerability scan, view found vulenerabilities, and generating a report with Tenable Nessus
+> In this project I set up Nessus and practiced host scannning, vulnerability scan, viewing found vulenerabilities, and generating a report with Tenable Nessus
 >

 #### Software/Tools used in lab